Vertex algebras and Hodge structures: Variation of Hodge structure

 The Hodge filtration can be explained as follows.
 Lets $V$ be the Kashiwara-Malgrange filtration on the mixed Hodge module associated to $H$. and suppose $(H,\nabla)$ is regular singular.
 Then $H \hookrightarrow V^{>-\infty}$.
 For $\alpha \in (0,1]$, define (cf. \cite{DW}),

 We will identify the variation of polarized Hodge structures with their associated polarizable Hodge module via the Riemann-Hilbert correspondence.
-This correspondence has also been studied in a more systematic way by M. Saito \cite{SA} via the relation (97) in the next section.
-A parallel insight toward this correspondence can be given by the non-abelian Hodge theorem via the Higgs field associated to the flat connections.
-In this case the Hodge filtration may be compared with the Harder-Narasimhan filtration.
-We discuss this in the following sessions.
+This correspondence has also been studied in a more systematic way by M. Saito \cite{SA}.

 \item[\textbf{(2)}] \textbf{Polarizable Mixed Hodge modules:} Let $X$ be a complex algebraic variety and denote by $MHM(X)$, the abelian category of Mixed Hodge Modules on $X$. $MHM(X)$ is equipped with a forgetful functor